MohitGoel92/Predicting-Customer-Purchases/README.md

 - Not the best choice for a large number of features
 - More complex than other models

+The diagram below shows the SVM being trainined on the training set.

 <img src = 'Screen14.png' width='700'>

+The diagram below shows how the SVM model performs for predicting the test set values.

 <img src = 'Screen15.png' width='700'>

+The confusion matrix below summarises the above diagram.

 <img src = 'Screen16.png' width='350'>

+From the confusion matrix, we conclude that our model has an accuracy of 93%.